wp-plugins/swfput/readme.txt

 	because non-free binary-only software is bad.
-(At the time of this writing, Gnash does not handle the MP4 video container format, so it is preferable that you prepare video in the FLV container, even using the h.264 and AAC codecs.
+(At the time of this writing, Gnash does not handle the MP4 video container format, so it is preferable that you prepare flash video in the FLV container, even using the h.264 and AAC codecs.
 Of course, you may use MP4 if you must.)

 *	The flash video player program included with SWFPut is written and compiled with the *Ming* PHP extension, and the code is included, so you may modify the player.

-*	SWFPut does not add any JavaScript to the pages generated for your visitors, which might be helpful if you try to keep your pages useful to those who disable JavaScript in their browsers.
-(Such visitors might need to explicitly enable the flash web browser plugin, but that is another, unavoidable, issue.)
-JavaScript is only used in the administrative interface for the forms and manipulation of shortcodes in the editor.
+	The HTML5 player is written JavaScript, and the original, un-minified version is included, so you may modify it.
+	In fact, the zip archive available at the WordPress repository includes all sources, although a POSIX/Unix environment is required to build.

+*	Localization sources are included; hopefully, polyglot users will help with translations.

 == Installation ==

+There are no special installation requirements.

-SWFPut is installed through the WordPress administrative interface.
+Preferably, install SWFPut from the WordPress Plugin Repository through the WordPress administrative interface.

-1. Fetch the SWFPut zip file; save it on your computer
+To install from a zip archive:

 1. Log in at your WordPress site